xuesongwang/Prediction-of-the-Heat-Transfer-based-on-XGBoost/README.md

   https://scikit-learn.org/stable/modules/grid_search.html#grid-search

-  to see how we choose best parameters in main.py, run
+  to see how to choose best parameters in main.py, run
     ```bash
   python regression/main_grid_search.py
   ```
   this may need 1-2 hours to run if you define a big searching grid.

-  The optimal parameters we used in the paper were given as below.
+  The optimal parameters used in the paper were given as below.

   ![parameters](parameters.png)